(5 votes, average: 5.00 out of 5)

 UCC SSL certificate is also referred to using multiple names, such as:

-If the site uses a UCC SSL certificate, the base or the primary domain is listed under the CNAME (common name) field, and the additional domains are listed as SANS.
 It becomes useless to consider, or it doesn’t even matter – whether the domain is a TLD (Top-level domain), such as “.com,” or a subdomain, such as “UCC.example.com,” – the working of the UCC SSL certificate won’t differ or change.

 You must retain one thing while requesting a UCC SSL certificate to be issued: to include all the domain names you want to secure.

-Note: Adding or modifying the SANs is easy and can be quickly done but remember that the common name (CNAME) cannot be edited.
+Note: Adding or modifying the SANs is easy and can be done quickly, but remember that the common name (CNAME) cannot be edited.

-A UCC SSL certificate is ideal for Microsoft Exchange Server because of “n” number of reasons.
-One of the most crucial reasons is that, being a multi-domain SSL certificate, it encrypts the communication between Exchange Server and clients accessing the server from various domains or subdomains.
-Thus, eliminating the need for multiple SSL certificates for different Exchange Server services.
+A UCC SSL certificate is ideal for Microsoft Exchange Server because of “n” several reasons.
+One of the most crucial reasons is that being a multi-domain SSL certificate, it encrypts the communication between Exchange Server and clients accessing the server from various domains or subdomains.

 The UCC SSL certificate is designed specifically to support Microsoft Exchange Server’s unique requirements for secure communication.
-It can secure the following domains and subdomains:

 There are “n” number of reasons why most enterprises prefer UCC SSL certificates over other SSL certifications.
 Let’s explore some of the most prominent reasons: